Be a Self-Care Superstar

+It’s International Self-Care Day, and we’re so there for it.
 True self-care isn’t necessarily about a spa day or a special one-off treat.
-It’s a long-term habit that includes making daily choices that support our authentic health and happiness.
-Meeting our own self-care needs also allows us to better care for others.
+It’s a long-term habit that includes making daily choices to support our authentic health and happiness.
+Meeting our own self-care needs also allows us to take better care of others.

-While there is an abundance of super convenient daily options for how we eat, drink, relate, move our bodies, and even how we think, they don’t necessarily support a holistically healthy life.
+While it's always possible to grab a green juice between meetings or squeeze in a yoga class a few times a week, these things don’t necessarily support a holistically healthy life.
 It takes practice to cut through the noise and really listen to our deeper needs.
-Sometimes it takes bucking the status quo to make choices that are genuinely rooted in self-care.
+Sometimes it even takes bucking the status quo to make choices that are genuinely rooted in self-care.

 Here are a few ways we can play with discovering what we really need in the moment: